MELITTA Caffeo Varianza CSP - Coffee machine

 1.3 Risk of burns and scalds

-ū Avoid escaping uids and steam coming into contact
+ū Avoid escaping fluids and steam coming into contact with the skin.

 ū Do not operate the appliance in a cabinet or similar.